david-mcafee/TypeCo/docs/README.md

 In addition to the webpack entry file, there will be several scripts involved in this project:

-`moving_object.js`: functions as the parent class to anything that moves on the screen.
+- `moving_object.js`: functions as the parent class to anything that moves on the screen.
-`missile.js`: inherit it's functionality from the MovingObject class - corresponds to a dictionary word.
+- `missile.js`: inherit it's functionality from the MovingObject class - corresponds to a dictionary word.
-`bullet.js`: inherit it's functionality from the MovingObject class - creation corresponds to keyboard key stroke, deletion corresponds to collision with missile.
+- `bullet.js`: inherit it's functionality from the MovingObject class - creation corresponds to keyboard key stroke, deletion corresponds to collision with missile.
-`game_view.js`: handle the logic for creating and updating the canvas, and rendering them to the DOM.
+- `game_view.js`: handle the logic for creating and updating the canvas, and rendering them to the DOM.
-`game.js`: holds all the game logic, as well as the collections of objects (missiles, bullets, towers, and cities).
+- `game.js`: holds all the game logic, as well as the collections of objects (missiles, bullets, towers, and cities).
-`tower.js`: provides each missile tower's functionality (firing missiles, state).
+- `tower.js`: provides each missile tower's functionality (firing missiles, state).
-`city.js`: provide a city object, whose existence determines a piece of the user's score.
+- `city.js`: provide a city object, whose existence determines a piece of the user's score.
-`util.js`: deals with all logic related to object movement direction, rate, etc.
+- `util.js`: deals with all logic related to object movement direction, rate, etc.

 ### Implementation Timeline

 **Day 1**: Setup all necessary Node modules, including getting webpack up and running.
 Create `webpack.config.js` as well as `package.json`.
 Write a basic entry file and the basics for the scripts outlined above.
-Game should have randomly chosen words "falling" vertically across the screen.
+Game should have randomly chosen words "falling" vertically across the screen by the end of the day.

-**Day 2**: Register key stroke events from the user.
+**Day 2**: Complete game logic today, and the primary features of the game.
+Register key stroke events from the user.
 When letter entered matches a current word, make that word the "focus" word.
-Backspace should remove this "focus."
+Backspace should remove this "focus" of the word.
+Delete "word missiles" when they have been completely typed.
+Ignore typos.

-**Day 3**:

-**Day 4**: Style
+**Day 3**: Implement all secondary features.
+Highlight "focus" words.
+Make it clear to the user how many letters in a word have been correctly typed.
+Bullets are fired from bottom of screen that destroy typed letters

+**Day 4**: Implement scoring system, style the game, and create a React modal for the "about" section.
+If time, implement bonus features.

 ### Bonus features

 I plan to expand this game to include the following features:

+- [ ] The game should become harder with time - word length should increase, words should begin to fall at increasing speeds, and single words should split into individual letters.
+- [ ] Cities that can be destroyed when hit by missiles
+- [ ] Missile bases that fire bullets by the user, and  - can also be destroyed by "word missiles."
-- [ ] Alternate gameplay that involves dividing the screen into a grid and
+- [ ] Alternate gameplay that involves dividing the screen into a grid, each box corresponding to a letter, with gameplay more akin to the original Missile Command.
-- [ ] Add multiple choices for starting states that are interesting
-- [ ] Explore multi-state versions of the game, such as the ones outlined [here](https://cs.stanford.edu/people/eroberts/courses/soco/projects/2008-09/modeling-natural-systems/gameOfLife2.html)

 [Type Command Live][TypeCommand]
 [TypeCommand]: http://www.david-mcafee.com/TypeCommand